 1. Small Claims Court

-This is designed to help parties resolve issues quickly and inexpensively.
+North Dakota small claims courts are designed to help parties resolve issues quickly and inexpensively.
 A common dispute between landlords and tenants involves the use and return of the security deposit, despite the terms of the lease.

 A tenant may think they have returned the property in a good condition, but their North Dakota landlord may disagree.
 Consequently, one of the parties may move to a small claims court to file a lawsuit against the other.
 Landlords and tenants have many reasons to do so, as long as they're claiming up to a certain amount.